Georgia-Tech-Junior-Design-331/Healthcare-Office-Scheduler/README.md

 * Patient Contacting: Structure is set up for testing with a personal gmail, but not for mass mailing.
 * Time picking for appointments: Lacks proper UX for managing a complex schedule to communicate busy or free times.
 We were looking into: https://fullcalendar.io/docs
-* Doctor Accounts: While database structure is implemented, doctors do not have log-in credidentials or their own application.
+* Doctor Accounts: While database structure is implemented, doctors do not have log-in credentials or their own application.
 * A general lack of robustness testing.

 ### Missing Implementation